doasync/font-ranger/README.md

 npx font-ranger --help
 ```

-You just take your single font file and split it to multiple subsets using unicode ranges from Google Fonts:
+This tool takes your single font file and splits it to multiple subsets using unicode ranges from Google Fonts:
 - Latin
 - Latin Extended
 - Cyrillic